maheshmolkapuram9/Staff-connect/README.md

   -- Logo and App name
   -- navigation Menu (Dashboard, staff directory, It Requests, Tickets, To Do List) -- User Profile Menu, On hover, a dropdown appears with a user name Sign Out button.

+- Dashboard has been built
+  -- Dashboard banner (background image & welcome text with overview description) -- Quick summary cards (Tickets, Pending Tasks, Updates.)
+  -- shortcult buttons to navigate to (Submit IT Request, Add new task, View Staff Directory) -- Entire Dashboard including header is responsive for all screens (Mobile, Tablet, PC)